How to Use UCAS Extra

-UCAS Extra is another chance for you to gain a place at a university or college.
-Applications to UCAS Extra open on 25th February and run until 5th July 2020.
-Senior Student Recruitment Manager David, talks you through the process.
+UCAS Extra is another chance for you to gain a place at a university.
+Applications to UCAS Extra open on 25th February and run until 4th July 2022.

 You will be eligible to use UCAS Extra if you meet all of the following criteria :